adrianknapik/Gatekeeper/README.md

 - Purpose: Evaluates incoming HTTP requests based on predefined rules.
 - Decision Logic: Requests are allowed only if they match an existing rule; otherwise, a 403 Forbidden response is returned.
 - Storage: Rules are stored in an SQLite database and cached in memory for performance.
-- Configuration: Configurable via environment variables (e.g., admin credentials, JWT secret).
+- Configuration: Configurable via environment variables (e.g., admin credentials).

 ### 🖥 Gatekeeper.Client (Frontend)
 A simple admin dashboard built with HTML, JavaScript, and CSS for creating, editing, and deleting policy rules.